cvxgrp/cvxrisk/README.md

 where $\Sigma_f$ is the covariance matrix of the factors and $Var(\epsilon_i)$ is the variance of the idiosyncratic returns.

-Again we offer two variants of the factor risk model reflecting what is widely used in practice.
+Factor risk models are widely used in practice.
+Usually two scenarios are distinguished.
-The first variant is the `FundamentalFactorRiskModel` class.
-Here the user provides the factor covariance matrix $\Sigma_f$, the loadings $\beta$ and the volatilities of the idiosyncratic returns $\epsilon_i$.
-Often such data is provided by external parties, e.g. Barra or Axioma.
+A first route is to rely on estimates for the factor covariance matrix $\Sigma_f$, the loadings $\beta$ and the volatilities of the idiosyncratic returns $\epsilon_i$.

-The second variant is the `TimeseriesFactorRiskModel` class.
+Usually those quantities are provided by external parties, e.g. Barra or Axioma.

-Here the user provides the factor time series $f_1, \ldots, f_k$, usually obtained from a principal component analysis (PCA) of the asset returns.
-The loadings $\beta$ are computed via a linear regression of the asset returns on the factor time series.
+An alternative would be to start with the estimation of factor time series $f_1, \ldots, f_k$.
+Usually they are estimated via a principal component analysis (PCA) of the asset returns.
+It is then a simple linear regression to compute the loadings $\beta$.
-The volatilities of the idiosyncratic returns $\epsilon_i$ are computed as the standard deviation of the residuals of the linear regression.
+The volatilities of the idiosyncratic returns $\epsilon_i$ are computed as the standard deviation of the observed residuals.
 The factor covariance matrix $\Sigma_f$ may even be diagonal in this case as the factors are orthogonal.

 We expose a method to compute the first $k$ principal components.